Why won't EU forces fight together, von der Leyen asks?

 Rough world

-Speaking in a more philosophical vein, the commission president said Afghanistan was a "symptom" of "a wider shift in world affairs" and a "transition towards a new international order".
+Zooming out, the commission president said Afghanistan was a "symptom" of "a wider shift in world affairs" and a "transition towards a new international order".

 "We are entering a new era of hyper-competitiveness.
-An era in which some stop at nothing to gain influence," she said, mentioning "missiles and disinformation".
+An era in which some stop at nothing to gain influence," she said, referring to malign actors who used "missiles and disinformation".

-"An era of regional rivalries and major powers refocusing their attention towards each other," she added, alluding to China, Russia, and the US.
+It was "an era of regional rivalries and major powers [China, Russia, and the US] refocusing their attention towards each other," she added.